Goatly.net

 Mar 21, 2011

 I was creating an AppPool using the Microsoft.Web.Administration assembly today and kept running into this in the Application event log: The worker process failed to initialize correctly and therefore could not be started.
 The data is the error.
-The only “helpful” code that was provided in the event data …
+The only “helpful” code that was provided in the event data was 57000780. …

 Read More